Elon Musk's Alleged Email To Employees on Tesla's Big Picture - Slashdot

 ... but rather to customers, investors and suppliers, I think.

-order of operations (Score:1)
+order of operations (Score:2, Informative)

 He wants to get production up and running and THEN tighten down tolerances?
 Oh boy, where have I heard that before, oh yeah, from every marketing wanker anywhere.
 Reality is that equipment does the best job it can, once it's in mass production the bills are payed and the equipment vendors wont lift a finger to make the machines any better without getting payed for it.
 Meanwhile machinery starts experiencing wear and tear...
 Machines are not like fine wine, they don't get better with age, they make their mos